Policy Statement on the Accounting and Measurement of Workforce and Continuing Education

 - All individuals receiving academic credit will be enrolled as a nondegree seeking student and a permanent transcript will be generated and maintained by the Office of Student Affairs and be available upon request.
 As with all student records, the institution should have a written policy on the retention and release of permanent CEU transcripts.

-- Colleges must adhere to the Commission on Colleges (SACS) guidelines to award individual CEUs.
+- Colleges must adhere to the Commission on Colleges (SACSCOC) guidelines to award individual CEUs.
 Continuing Education courses awarding individual CEUs shall meet the following criteria:

 - The noncredit activity is planned in response to an identified educational need for a specific target population.